HBPMedical/mip-deployment/documentation/UpdateWorkerNodeMetadata.md

-# Data consolidation of the CDEs Metadata file
+# Data consolidation of the CDEs Metadata files

 :warning: This readme will only focus on the case where the CDEs remained the same but a new dataset has been added to the pathology.